 What do you think?

 Do you agree with our responses to the Labour Party NES principles and questions?
 If so, is there anything you would like to add?
 If no, can you tell us why not?
-Please let us know by Tuesday June 19th, so we can add them to our response.
+Please let us know as soon as possible.
+Deadline is this Sunday.

 You may prefer to submit comments and questions directly.
 If so, go to https://www.policyforum.labour.org.uk/commissions/education to view the comments and discussions so far, and to find out how to submit comments and feedback.
 The deadline is Sunday 24th June.